felixkoerber/DiLER_digital_literacy_course/_sources/overview.md

 Nah, everything we'll use is [open-source software](https://en.wikipedia.org/wiki/Open-source_software) or, at minimum, free of charge and publicly available.
 Why?
 Teaching students via [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) is just not fair and won't help anyone: students have to obtain licenses or use those from the university (which usually doesn't have enough for everyone), leading to tremendous problems regarding inequity now and in the future.
 Additionally, [open-source software](https://en.wikipedia.org/wiki/Open-source_software) can do everything, if not more than [proprietary software](https://en.wikipedia.org/wiki/Proprietary_software) and is furthermore usually better supported, tested, and documented, creating a fantastic sense of community.

 To help you get all the software required for the course, a [comprehensive installation instruction](x) was compiled.
 In a step-by-step manner, it guides you through the installation process, covering several `OS`: `Windows,` `MacOs,` and `Linux.` Now, the installation of the required packages probably goes beyond the scope of how most people engage with their computers daily.
 Therefore, errors and frustration may occur. **Please do not be discouraged!
-If any problems occur during the installation process, please feel free to contact us ASAP, and we'll get that sorted out**
+If any problems occur during the installation process, please feel free to contact us ASAP, and we'll get that sorted out.**

 #### Where is everything?

 All course materials will be available on this very course website.
 Everything will be completely open and free to use, thus constituting an [open educational resource](https://en.wikipedia.org/wiki/Open_educational_resources).
 You are **free to explore, enhance, and share**.
 Thus, this website and all materials will also remain up ideally to the end of the internet but will possibly be subject to changes and updates.
-If you need to save this resource as it is at the moment you're reading this, you can download the complete course from our GitHub repo [here].
+If you need to save this resource as it is at the moment you're reading this, you can download the complete course from our GitHub repo [here](https://github.com/DiLER-Digitell/Course-template).
 The usage of this resource and the materials therein will be explained at the beginning and throughout the course.

 #### Syllabus and Text